zainkhatri/mcc-genai-guild/BUILD_LOG.md

 ---

 ## Notes
-- **Atif** will supervise all tasks and provide guidance to Zain, Fiza, and Zahir.
+- **Atif** will supervise all tasks and provide guidance to all.
 - **Zain** and **Fiza** focus on core technical tasks, with **Zahir** assisting.
 - **Mohsin** contributes to both dataset work and leaderboard generation.
 - **Zayd** and **Sabeel** focus on marketing and documentation efforts.
-- Weekly check-ins will ensure progress and resolve challenges collaboratively.
+- Weekly checkins on Monday's at 6:30pm (check your Google Calendar) will ensure progress and resolve challenges.